Toyota sells a boatload of RAV4s, close to 430,000 last year, but barely one in ten is RAV4 Hybrid. Here’s a brave prediction: That’s about to change.

 In fact, in the all-wheel drive hybrid and plug-in hybrid crossover worlds, the RAV4 Hybrid is at or near the top of available models for fuel economy.

 Only the Mitsubishi Outlander and Subaru Crosstrek plug-in hybrids have better numbers, and that’s when all-electric range is combined with standard hybrid operation.
 Once their battery charge is depleted and they operate in standard hybrid mode, both fall below the RAV4 Hybrid in efficiency.

-Stacked up against other non-hybrid compact crossovers, two-wheel or all-wheel drive, the 2019 RAV4 Hybrid remains the fuel efficiency champ.
-Toyota expects it to get an EPA rating of 41 mpg in the city and 37 mpg on the highway for that combined 39 mpg.
+Stacked up against other non-hybrid compact crossovers, two-wheel or all-wheel drive, the 2019 RAV4 Hybrid remains the fuel efficiency champ at 41 mpg in the city and 38 mpg on the highway.